atrick/atrick.github.io/design/TypeSafeMemory.rst

 - Types imported from C may alias other C type with a structurally equivalent prefix.
 This includes the stdlib CTypes. e.g. Int/Int64.

+- AnyObect is related to UnsafePointer.
+UnsafePointer and UnsafeRawPointer are related.
+So pointer-to-anypointer my alias.

 Introduction
 ============